 where v is instantaneous vertical speed, FMv is thrust vertical force, Mb is body mass, g is acceleration due to gravity, Vb is body volume, ρ is medium density, D is drag that varies with speed, body mass, density, and medium viscosity (μ).
-Second, when stroke ends, the body continues its ascending movement by inertia until its stops.
+Second, when stroke ends, the body continues its ascending movement by inertia until it stops.